Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Preliminaries. Lemmas.

 \subsection{Kahane's lemma}

 One of the key arguments in \cite{piatetski} and \cite{kaufman} is based on the uniqueness theorem for power series.
-In Kahane's presentation of Kaufman's result (see \cite{kahane-salem}, pp. 213--216) this point was performed as follows:
+In Kahane's presentation of Kaufman's paper (see \cite{kahane-salem}, pp. 213--216) this point was performed as follows:

 \emph{Given any $\delta > 0$ there is a real, signed measure $\rho$, supported by a finite subset of the interval $(1 - \delta, \, 1)$, such that }

 This lemma was proved in \cite[p.
 214]{kahane-salem} based on the Hahn-Banach theorem.
 Here we shall need a quantitative version, with an estimate on the total variation of the measure.